MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 The Lifecycle Manager intends to provide a flexible foundation, such that over time, more of the solution content can be integrated and managed in one place.

 In the 22H2 release, the Lifecycle Manager allows management of the OS, solution extension, core agent, and service content.
-The following section provides an overview of this content, along with methods and links for updating your solution outside of the Lifecycle Manager.
+The following section provides an overview of these components, along with methods and links for updating your solution.

 ## Azure Stack HCI Platform